deepbsd/deepbsd.github.io/_posts/2021-04-30-Whiptail_Progress_Gauges.markdown

 As I mentioned, you need to solve the problem of displaying a stream of numbers between 1 and 100 that meaningfully show the progress a UNIX process is making.
 The `--gauge` switch has no built-in way of doing that.
-That means that whatever process you're measuring, you need to find a way of providing `--gauge` a way of doing that.
+That means that whatever process you're measuring, you need to find a way of providing `--gauge` a way of knowing its progress.

 In most tutorials for whiptail I see something like the following: